thamognya/wildcard-thamognya.com/README.md

 ### www.thamognya.com

 THis part of the website is written in rust, but will slowly transitition into rust wasm.
+It is in the www.thamognya.com repo

 ### blog.thamognya.com

-This is written in markdowm with zola
+This is written in markdowm with zola.
+It is in the blog.thamognya.com repo

 it uses the dose theme